Diacylglycerols

 Diacylglycerol kinase kappa (DGKκ) has been termed a master regulator that controls the switch between the diacylglycerol and phosphatidic acid signalling pathways.
 In the brain, different isoenzymes are expressed in different types of neurons, but a deficiency of DGKκ in neurons is a critical factor in Fragile X syndrome, a common cause of inherited mental retardation and autism.
 A further isoform of the enzyme DGKζ controls diacylglycerol metabolism at the immunological synapse, where it interacts with PKCα.
 The expression of DGKα and DGKζ isoforms is increased in T cells in comparison with other cell types.

 DGKε is the only DGK isoform with specificity for one particular species of diacylglycerol, i.e., 1-stearoyl-2-arachidonoyl-sn-glycerol.
-It is unique in that it is the smallest of the DGK isoforms, it is the only one devoid of a regulatory domain, and it is the only to have a hydrophobic segment that is predicted to form a transmembrane helix.
-As DGKε exhibits specificity for diacylglycerols containing the same acyl chains as those found in phosphatidylinositol, it is seems likely that it is responsible for catalysing one step in the phosphatidylinositol cycle.
+It is unique in that it is the smallest of the DGK isoforms, it is the only one devoid of a regulatory domain, and it is the only one to have a hydrophobic segment that is predicted to form a transmembrane helix.
+As DGKε utilizes diacylglycerols containing the same acyl chains as those found in phosphatidylinositol, it is seems likely that it is responsible for catalysing one step in the phosphatidylinositol cycle.
 It is also reported to promote adipose tissue remodelling in mice with effects upon obesity, insulin resistance and beige adipogenesis.
 In so doing, it alters the expression of lipid metabolizing enzymes, such as lipases and diacylglycerol acyltransferase (DGAT), suggesting an involvement in lipid energy homeostasis.

 Diacylglycerols in nutrition: Mixed diacylglycerols are produced commercially by enzymic hydrolysis for use as emulsifiers, and edible oils consisting of 80% 1,3‑diacylglycerols are marketed in Japan, Europe and the USA as cooking oils and vegetable oil spreads.
 It is suggested that they are metabolized in a different way from triacylglycerols and have beneficial nutritional properties.
 When they are digested, the 1/3‑monoacylglycerols formed are absorbed into tissues relatively poorly, apparently limiting the accumulation of fats in body tissues.
 Further, it has been suggested that they slow the increase in triacylglycerol and cholesterol concentrations in blood after a meal, and that there is increased fat oxidation with an influence on food intake by increasing satiety.
 Although these commercial 1,3‑diacylglycerol oils are claimed to be useful anti-obesity agents, they have been banned from sale in some countries as they have been found to contain glycidol fatty acid esters, which may be carcinogenic.